Traditional French town house - Olonzac

 There are 2 further double bedrooms, a dressing room and a showroom with a third toilet.

-On the third floor is a large loft with artist's studio which, if you are a fellow artist you are welcome to use.
+On the top floor is a large loft with artist`s studio which, if you are a fellow artist you are welcome to use.
 Up there you will also find a very private roof terrace with a day bed, hot outdoor shower and views over the Black Mountains and Pyrenees.

 We have a small, gravelled courtyard planted with figs, grapes, lemons, olives, bougainvillea, oleander, hibiscus and lavender, as well as herbs and tomatoes, where you can dine al fresco.
 We have our own well.
 We also have both a BBQ and a gas plancha.
 There are stone steps leading up to a raised terrace with sun loungers and a parasol.